Sign In

 Haebom

-Step 1: Intent (Understand user intent and goals)
+Step 1: Intent (identifying user intent and goals)

-Focus: You want a specific outcome and have a clear plan for getting there (e.g., editing to change the tone or format of your content).
+Focus: Wants specific results and has a clear plan to get there (for example, editing to change the tone or format of content).

-Synthesizing: The act of deriving conclusions or insights from a known data set (e.g., finding trends or insights from multiple data sets).
+Synthesizing: Drawing conclusions or insights from a known data set (e.g., spotting trends or insights across different data sets).

-Browsing: A creative experimental mode where you try out different inputs and explore the results (e.g., try out different tokens in image generation to see what happens).
+Browsing: When you’re in a creative experimentation mode, trying various inputs to explore the results (like using different tokens for image generation to see what happens).

 😇